Fiona-T/walk-well/README.md

 - #### Footer (on all pages)
     1. As a visiting user, I want to sign up for the newsletter so that I am emailed a round up on new articles that were added to the website, and information on upcoming events.

+- ### Design
+To be added
+- ### Wireframes
+To be added

+## Features

+### Existing Features
+- #### Navigation Bar
+    - Navigation bar at the top of each page, fixed.
+Name of site and logo on left; menu items on the right.
+Three menu options: Home, Events, Contact Us.
+Different styling for the active page, and for hover and focus.
+    - When viewed on a mobile phone, the logo and site name remains on the left but the menu items are collapsed into a hamburger menu which expands when clicked, to show the three menu items below the nav bar.

+- #### Footer
+    - Fixed *tbc if it should be fixed, maybe not fixed on mobile view, for space?* at the bottom of each page and contains social media links on the left (facebook, twitter, instagram and tripadvisor); and sign up to the newsletter on the right
+    - Newsletter sign up consists of one field for email address with corresponding label and Sign Up button.
+Email address field has placeholder text and validation to ensure an email address is entered.
+Leads to confirmation page after submitting.
+    - Layout may change to two rows on mobile view
+- #### Home page
+    - Nav bar and footer as above.
+    - Hero image at top of the page, with three boxes overlaid.
+What; Walk and Why.
+Each box is a link to the below three sections on the page.
+    - What: introductory section - basic information with accompanying video.
+    - Walk: steps for the user to follow, along with the option to download the steps?
+    - Why: further information in the form of articles.
+These are shown as summary boxes in a rows of three across, with a link to click to read the full article.
+    - on mobile view the columns collapse into one vertically aligned column.

+-   #### Events/Walks page
+    - Nav bar and footer as above.
+    - Table showing upcoming events and walks, including event name, date, duration, short explanation
+    - User reviews shown in summary boxes.
+User name, comment and star rating.
+    - Image gallery from previous events.

+- #### Contact Us page
+    - Nav bar and footer as above.
+    - Contact form consists of the following fields and validations:
+        - First Name: text, mandatory
+        - Surname: text, mandatory
+        - Email address: must be valid format for email address, mandatory
+        - Mobile phone number: restricted to begin with one of the mobile phone operator prefixes, i.e. 087, 086, etc. Optional
+        - Event/walk of interest: list of valid options, user can select more than one
+        - Message: text, optional
+    - Button to submit
+    - Success page is displayed after submitting.

+### Future Features